alibaba/bifrostui/packages/bui-core/src/Switch/index.en-US.md

 ### With text and icons

-Adopting`checkedChildren`and`unCheckedChildren`to customize status text or icon.
+Customize status text or icons through 'checkedChildren' and 'uncheckedChildren'.

 ```tsx
 import React from 'react';